ubclaunchpad/PromoPal-backend/backend/README.md

 ## Run migrations

 This will run any migrations in the `/migrations` folder.
-Currently `ormconfig.json` is configured to run migrations when the application starts.
+Currently `ormconfig.ts` is configured to run migrations when the application starts.

 ```
 yarn run run_migration